chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    }
    ```
    Modify `Application.java` to look like this to populate some data for the OWNER table on startup.
 To do this you can use [Micronaut application events](https://docs.micronaut.io/latest/guide/index.html#contextEvents).

+      **Note:** The easiest way to do this is delete the file and recreate it:
+         ```bash
+         rm src/main/java/example/atp/Application.java
+         nano src/main/java/example/atp/Application.java
+         ```

    ```Java
    package example.atp;